statsfm/support-docs/docs/statsfm.md

 ## Why?

 The name Spotistats is against the [Spotify Developer Policy](https://developer.spotify.com/policy/#vi-naming-and-branding).
 Aside from that, it is time to take a step towards other streaming services like Apple Music.
-The name Stats.fm would not fit that well.
+The name Spotistats would not fit that well.

 ## Why Stats.fm?